-Of the current workforce there are 388 LTFT consultants contracted to provide a median of 5.4PAs and 1552 WTE consultants contracted to provide a mean of 11.54PAs.1 Additional workload pressures are reported by consultants delivering on average just under 1PA over and above their contracted job plan which equates to a total of 24,378 PAs worked.
-Incorporating this additional workload equates to a current shortfall of 3,726 PAs.
+19% of doctors working in gastroenterology and hepatology responded to the RCP census survey.
+20% of these were working LTFT or flexibly.
+If this data is extrapolated there are 379 LTFT consultants contracted to provide a median of 5.4PAs and 1552 WTE consultants contracted to provide a mean of 11.54PAs.
+Additional workload pressures are reported by consultants delivering on average just under 1PA over and above their contracted job plan which equates to a total of 24,329 PAs worked.
+Incorporating this additional workload equates to a current shortfall of 3,668 PAs.

-This shortfall could be provided by an additional 322 WTE consultants or, if the proportion of flexible consultants remains static at 20%, by 280 WTE and 70 flexible consultants.
-This requires an immediate 18% consultant expansion (350 in total) and will only provide the substantive consultant workforce needed to meet current demand.
+This shortfall could be provided by an additional 320 WTE consultants or, if the proportion of flexible consultants remains static at 20%, by 280 WTE and 69 flexible consultants.
+This requires an immediate 18% consultant expansion (349 in total) and will only provide the substantive consultant workforce needed to meet current demand.
 It will not contribute towards the expected annual expansion required for population growth which in turn will lead to increasing demand or replacement posts for predicted retirements.
 It should be noted that the proportion of the consultant workforce on flexible contracts is likely to increase rather than remaining static, putting further emphasis on the need for greater workforce expansion.
+It is hoped that the details of numbers of workforce required will be explored by the BSG future workforce report.